ant-louis/big-data-platform/assignment-3-784915/reports/Assignment-3-Report.md

 That way, whatever the format of the incoming line, a *BTSEvent* is created and the stream is never interrupted.
 Now, back to the *CustomerStreamApp* streaming pipeline, the result of the *flatMap* with the *BTSParser* outputs a data stream of *BTSEvent* that will then be split into two *BTSEvent* data streams: one of valid events (checked with the *isDeserialized* instance variable of the event), and the other of invalid events (where a deserialization error occurred due to a bad format, where the *isDeserialized* instance variable of the event is thus set to *false*).
 The splitting is performed by creating a *SplitStream* by applying the *split* function to the parsed data stream.

 As a result, we get a stream of valid *BTSEvent* that can further be processed.
 The "error" stream is just outputted in the output channel of the customer in a *.json* format to let him know which line was badly formatted.
+In addition, it also keeps a counter of the number of deserializations errors that happen since the beginning of the analytics job.
 The outputted message is of the following form:
 ````
-{"Message Type":"Error","Content":{"Message":Deserialization error for the line: 'THIS LINE IS WRONG'}}
+{"Message Type":"DeserializationError","Content":{"Error line":'THIS LINE IS WRONG',"Total number of errors":1}}
 ````